meantimeit/b01t/docs/gateway.md

 * update: `update(userObject, cb);`
   The userObject parameter will be a plain javascript object containing new user data.
 The cb parameter is a callback function.
 The callback should accept an error parameter

+See the [InMemoryUserGateway](../lib/in-memory-message-gateway/index.js) module for a reference implementation.

 ## Key

 TODO

+See the [InKeyUserGateway](../lib/in-memory-key-gateway/index.js) module for a reference implementation.

 ## Message

 TODO

+See the [InMemoryMessageGateway](../lib/in-memory-message-gateway/index.js) module for a reference implementation.